top of page

 Consolidation of Terms: The DSM-5 replaced "substance dependence" and "substance abuse" with a single diagnosis: substance use disorder.
 This reflects a more integrated understanding of substance-related issues, emphasizing that they exist on a continuum.
 These changes aim to enhance understanding, improve diagnostic accuracy, and support effective treatment approaches.

 What is Opioid Induction?
-Opioid induction is the process of transitioning a patient from opioid use to a medication-assisted treatment (MAT) regimen (buprenorphine/naloxone).
+Opioid induction is the process of transitioning a patient from opioid use to a medication-assisted treatment (MAT) regimen (buprenorphine/naloxone, also commonly known as Suboxone).
 The goal is to reduce withdrawal symptoms and cravings while establishing a stable foundation for recovery.

 What is Maintenance Treatment?
 Maintenance treatment aims to support long-term recovery by providing ongoing management of opioid use disorder.
 This includes regular monitoring, dosage adjustments, and the integration of therapeutic support.